money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 ​
 That BitPro is an _ERC20_ Token also means that any user that has already some tokens can trade them to you in exchange for a service or for another token.
 ​
-But in some circumstances you may not find such a user (maybe they are keeping the tokens to themselves ESTO ES OPCIONAL).
+But in some circumstances you may not find such a user.
 In those cases, you may be happy to know that you can create them(or mint them, as it is usually said) using the Smart Contracts.
 ​

-​## Minting BitPros
+## Minting BitPros

-In this tutorial the method (or function) that is of interest to us is `function mintBPro(uint256 btcToMint) public payable` As you can see this function is payable, this means that it is prepared to receive RBTCs.
+In this tutorial the method (or function) that is of interest to us is `function mintBPro(uint256 btcToMint) public payable`.
+As you can see this function is payable, this means that it is prepared to receive RBTCs.

 ### Parameters of the operation